fnl/libfnl/doc/nlp.rst

         ...
     }

 The text views also provide a free-form dictionary to add any kind of meta-data, as a *metadata* attribute.
 Ensure this dictionary can be encoded to a JSON string (ie., only use strings as keys and better not to use tuples), at least if you plan to store text object to a CouchDB.
-This metadata dictionary will form the basis of the Couch :class:`.Document`, ie., you should not set keys called ``_id``, ``_rev``, or ``_attachments`` on it, and neither use ``tags``, as this is the key where the tags will be stored.
+This metadata dictionary will form the basis of the Couch :class:`.Document`, ie., you should not set keys called ``_id``, ``_rev``, or ``_attachments`` on it, and neither use ``tags`` or ``textfile``, as these keys are used to store the tags and the name of attachment that has the text for the tags, respectively.

 Both text views (`Binary` and `Unicode`) share the same methods for manipulating the tags annotated on the text; the following properties and methods are shared by both views through an abstract base class: